 The Fresno office also serves as corporate headquarters for financial and administrative operations and is the central hub for report production and graphic design.

-Historical Archaeology Program: Based in Applied EarthWorks’ Hemet office, the Historical Archaeology Program provides comprehensive historical resource management and preservation services throughout California.
-Led by Senior Historical Archaeologist M. Colleen Hamilton, our staff has expertise in urban archaeology, historical material cultural analysis, architectural history, and historic preservation in addition to HAZWOPER training.
+Historical Program: Based in Applied EarthWorks’ Hemet office, the Historical Program provides comprehensive historical resource management and preservation services throughout California.
+Led by Principal Historical Archaeologist M. Colleen Hamilton, our staff has expertise in urban archaeology, historical material cultural analysis, architectural history, and historic preservation in addition to HAZWOPER training.
 We have completed projects in urban areas including Los Angeles, Sacramento, San Luis Obispo, and Santa Barbara as well as the rural countryside of southern and central California.
 Past projects ranged from large scale testing/data recovery programs to the management of built environment resources such as the Colorado River Aqueduct.
 Historic preservation efforts include monitoring of building restoration and design review, while architectural history services include HABS/HAER/HALS documentation and compilation of National Register nominations.
 The office maintains a large laboratory that provides analytical services in both prehistoric and historical archaeology.

 Located in the heart of the Willamette Valley, Applied EarthWorks’ Albany, Oregon, office serves clients in a broad geographic area encompassing Oregon, Washington, and Idaho.
-Clayton Lebow (Principal Archaeologist) provides project management and expertise in both prehistoric and historical cultural resources.
+Clayton Lebow, Principal Archaeologist, provides project management and expertise in both prehistoric and historical cultural resources.
 This comprehensive coverage provides convenience and coherent management of cultural resource projects for our Pacific Northwest clients.